-It was daunting to start for a couple reasons: I felt that I wasn’t strong enough to hold up the motorbike, and I wasn’t sure if I dared to ride faster than with a bicycle.
-I had my fair share of accidents on the latter, including one where I was going fast enough to earn injuries in several places.
-With how much faster a scooter is and how reckless other riders could get on the road, I think the fear is valid.
+Riding a scooter was intimidating for a couple of reasons.
+I questioned whether I possessed the strength to keep the vehicle upright and whether I had the courage to ride at higher speeds than on a bicycle.
+I had my fair share of accidents on the latter, including one that caused injuries in multiple places.
+Given the increased speed of a scooter and the reckless behaviour of other drivers on the road, I believe my fear was justified.

-That’s why, instead of having a friend to teach me, I opted to take a lesson with Kadek Local Bali Tours.
-For 2 hours to learn from a qualified teacher before hitting the roads, I say it was money very worth spent.
+Instead of relying on a friend to teach me, I opted to take a lesson with Kadek Local Bali Tours.
+I find that investing in a two-hour session with a qualified and experienced instructor before venturing onto the roads was worth the money.

 The instructor, Kadek himself, is a natural teacher!
 When I met him in an empty parking lot in Canggu, he patiently explained the basic controls and safety measures of his Scoopy, which is the lightest scooter available.
 For the entire two-hour session, we focused solely on practicing in the parking lot—which was just fine for me, as it was no small feat.
 I was sweating with every turn, trying to reassure myself that I wouldn’t fall.

 Kadek mentioned that some individuals require a week’s worth of lessons to become proficient, so I was actually learning quickly.
 By the end of the two hours, I had mastered at least the basics and felt more confident with riding.